vellichor/learn_you_a_python/006_if_while_and_for/README.md

 Check out `while_away_the_badgers.py` for an example of how we might do this.

+* You'll see something new here: the comment!
+On lines 4 and 7, we see a `#` symbol followed by a note about what the code is doing.
+The `#` symbol is a note to the Python interpreter to ignore everything that comes after it and go on to the next line.
+Not only can we use this to make our code more readable to others, it's a good idea to do it for yourself -- if you come back to your code 2 or 3 years later and need to make head or tail of it, the comments really help!

 ### In A While

 `while` is the simplest form of looping operator. `while` evaluates its expression (`times < num_times` in our case) and if it's True, it runs its indented body.
 Then, it does it again.
 And again.
 And again.
 If the expression ever evaluates to False, however, it immediately exits, does not pass Go, does not execute the statements in the body, and returns execution flow to the next thing in line.